The Articulate Python

 Although we had to wait, we were lucky to finally be able to hear what our boy had to say.
 Some parents are still waiting.

 Regina Stoops is a comedian, writer and Autism Mom living in the San Francisco Bay Area.
-Scroll down to subscribe to her blog for more stories about the adventures of her "normal" life.
+Click here to subscribe to her Normal Notes blog.